CrissCCL/Temp_ControlMod/README.md

 # 🚀 Temperature Control Module

-## 📖 Description
+## 📖 Overview
-A low-cost module was developed and built to perform practical experiments in Digital Control.
-The system control was implemented using an Arduino, heat transfer was managed using a TIP31C transistor, and temperature was measured with a TMP36 sensor.
+This low-cost module was designed and built to perform hands-on experiments in Digital Control.
+The system is controlled using an Arduino, heat is modulated with a TIP31C transistor, and temperature is measured using a TMP36 sensor.

+It provides a simple and practical platform for learning control theory in a laboratory environment.

 ## 📂 Contents
 - `/Hardware` → schematic, PCB, Gerbers.